krishaamer/green-filter-research/research/literature/web3.md

 -   Sustainable Product Management:
     @korzhovaSustainableProductManagement2020

+## Antifragile Passport {#antifragile-passport}

+-   @gitcoinpassport2023 How to build an antifragile scoring system.

+-   @talebAntifragileThingsThat2012 antifragile systems that get better in difficult situations

 ## Industry Cases {#industry-cases}

 Conversations about sustainability are too general and one needs to look